RoshanCyriac/AI_integrated_CLI/README.md

-# aish - AI-Powered Interactive Shell
+# AI-shell - AI-Powered Interactive Shell

-🧠 **aish** is an interactive command-line shell that accepts natural language input and suggests equivalent shell commands using an LLM.
+🧠 **AI-shell** is an interactive command-line shell that accepts natural language input and suggests equivalent shell commands using an LLM.
 It behaves like a real terminal but with AI-powered command generation.

 ## Features

 - 🤖 **AI-powered**: Uses OpenAI API with GPT-4o-mini for intelligent command generation
 - 🛡️ **Safety first**: Built-in safety checker to detect potentially dangerous commands
-- 📝 **Command logging**: All interactions are logged to `~/.aish_history.log`
+- 📝 **Command logging**: All interactions are logged to `~/.ai_shell_history.log`
 - 🎨 **Rich UI**: Beautiful terminal interface with colors and formatting
 - 🔍 **Interactive**: Real-time command generation and execution
 - 📖 **Help system**: Built-in help and history commands